-MOA* means MOA may operate this equipment under the terms of MOCOPA
+SVA MOA* means MOA may operate this equipment under the terms of Retail Energy Code MOCOPA

 Note: Use of the Table above in respect of ownership, provision, specification and ongoing maintenance of CT chambers, metering panels, isolating switches and rising mains should be confirmed with the relevant DSO.
 The Table illustrates the typical arrangements, but cannot be relied upon as being definitive in every circumstance.